tccheetah/amazon-shopping-assistant/amazon-shopping-assistant/design_doc.md

-# Amazon Shopping Assistant - Design Doc
+# Amazon Shopping Assistant - Design Doc - Tyler Corliss

 ## Overview
 This doc outlines the approach for the Amazon Shopping Assistant, a truly autonomous agent capable of performing complex shopping research across multiple products.
 I started with a straightforward v0 implementation and enhanced it in v1 with features beyond Amazon's standard filters.
 Now v2 introduces deep product research capabilities and agentic behavior.